johnwbyrd/splintercat/README.md

 splintercat merge
 ```

 The system will resolve conflicts, run your tests, and handle failures automatically.
-Check `splintercat.log` for detailed progress.
+Detailed agent logs are written to platform-specific directories (configurable via `config.agent_log_dir`).

 ## Configuration